Epic of Gilgamesh

 temples (ziggurat), sailboats, wheeled vehicles, animal-drawn plows,

-writing: reed markings on wet clay tablets, wedge shaped marks;
+script: reed markings on wet clay tablets, wedge shaped marks.

-first versions of Epic of Gilgamesh found in a collection of over
+Earliest extant versions of the Epic of Gilgamesh from a collection of over

 40,000 clay tablets from the city of Nippúr dating back to

-powerful and promotes instead the values of a simple life of rest
+tyranny, oppression, and violence and promotes instead the values of a simple life of peaceful rest

 and enjoyment of the pleasures of human companionship, love, food,